netwayfind/cp-lockdown/README.md

 [(info)](https://reactjs.org/docs/add-react-to-a-website.html#optional-try-react-with-jsx).

 ## Initial Setup

-Download and the latest stable Node.js, and then do `npm install` in the cp-scoring directory to install the dev dependencies.
+Download and the latest stable Node.js, and then do `npm install` in the cp-lockdown directory to install the dev dependencies.
 This will install babel.

 ## Compiling

 Use the JSX preprocessor to automatically compile JSX to JS when saving files.

 `npx babel --watch jsx --out-dir js`